Robust Egoistic Rigid Body Localization: Egoistic Rotation Matrix Estimation

 The first set of results is offered in Figure \ref{fig:RMSE_rot_GA}, which shows the aforementioned comparisons in scenarios with fully- and 80\%-complete information.
 It can be observed that the results are similar to the pure translation vector estimation case evaluated in Figures \ref{fig:RMSE_MC_Conf} and \ref{fig:RMSE_MC_J}, with Algorithm \ref{alg:alg1} performing best for the fully complete scenario and Algorithm \ref{alg:alg2} achieving the best results for $80\%$ available information.
 These results are further corroborated by Figure \ref{fig:RMSE_rot_Ego}, which compares the performances of the egoistic methods, where Algorithm \ref{alg:alg1} and Algorithm \ref{alg:alg2} are combined with the rotation estimation of Algorithm \ref{alg:alg3}.
 It is found that while for the fully complete scenario, the algorithms perform well, for the case of $80\%$ available information both combinations result in an error floor, with Algorithm \ref{alg:alg2} in combination with Algorithm \ref{alg:alg3} performing slightly better than Algorithm \ref{alg:alg2} in combination with Algorithm \ref{alg:alg3}.

 These results indicate that matrix completion alone is not sufficient to mitigate the impact of incomplete information on the estimation of orientation matrices, such that more work is required to address that problem.
-Such work is currently under pursuit and will be addressed in a follow-up article.
+Such work is currently under pursuit and will be addressed in a follow-up article. {Nevertheless, the results presented in this section confirm that the combination of the proposed egoistic translation and rotation estimation methods can effectively estimate the pose of a target rigid body, which is a significant step towards self-reliant rigid body localization in practical applications.}